-‘Fox News’ Reporter Says He Left Because The Network Has Become Full Of ‘Partisan Misinformation’
+Fox News Reporter Says He Left Because The Network Has Become Full Of ‘Partisan Misinformation’

-Former Fox News reporter Carl Cameron revealed that he left the network because the “right-wing hosts drowned out straight journalism with partisan misinformation.”
+Former Fox News reporter Carl Cameron revealed that he left the network because he felt the news was being presented as “partisan misinformation.”

 Cameron ditched Fox News, according to The Washington Post, after over two decades with the conservative network, but he says that he couldn’t stick around any longer because he wanted to focus on “facts, not partisanship.”